From £45,9507

 class where spacious five-seat cars are easy to find.

-Boot space, according to our tape measure, is broadly similar below the window line to what you will find in the Scenic E-Tech, although a way behind the Model Y or Ioniq 5
+Boot space, according to our tape measure, is broadly similar below the window line to what you will find in the Scenic E-Tech, although a way behind the Model Y or Ioniq 5 and eaten into above the window line by the raked rear hatch.

 Up front, the revision that this car represents to Peugeot’s well-established i-Cockpit control layout is significant.
 The e-3008’s steering wheel remains small and naturally sits quite low in your lap, but the instruments have been moved up behind it, integrated on a wide, 21in curved display panel that spans the top of the centre console as well as the instrumentation zone.
+Not allowing reach adjustment for the steering wheel is an oversight, but will effect people of different proportions differently.

 This is free-standing and backlit quite attractively, so that it appears to float in front of the fascia.
 Perhaps most importantly, it sits sufficiently high on the dash so as to prevent the wheel from obscuring the digital instrumentation (which itself is a little too graphic and over-stylised for some testers’ preference in some modes but clearer and simpler in others).

 So configured, there’s certainly less to take objection to about Peugeot’s particular ergonomic philosophy on primary control and instrumentation layout than there has been for the past few years.
-The standard of the e-3008’s front seats for comfort is impressive.
-They have cushion inclination angle adjustment and plenty of wider support and configurability.
+However, a more rounded steering wheel that permits more resting positions would be appreciated on long journeys, and individual buttons, instead of a couple of control pads which feel cheap and make adjusting the cruise control feel like guesswork.

 Moreover, the cabin’s wider material ambience and general perceived quality are likewise impressive.
 Our lower-trim Allure test car had attractive textile dash trim and a sense of apparent tactile quality running through the secondary controls and wider trim materials.
 This does feel like a step up in Peugeot’s commitment to force itself in among the premium German and Swedish brands for premium appeal – and it’s convincing.